COVID-19 vaccination rate could be higher than reported: MoFE - The Scoop

 There are 2,168 active cases, including 39 who are warded in the intensive care unit.

-Health Minister YB Dato Seri Setia Dr Hj Mohammad Isham Hj Jaafar also called for more volunteers to join the government’s battle against COVID-19.
+Health Minister YB Dato Dr Hj Mohd Isham Hj Jaafar also called for more volunteers to join the government’s battle against COVID-19.

 Apart from volunteers managed by the Ministry of Culture, Youth and Sports, 260 civil servants, 92 health volunteers as well as 105 private and retired doctors and nurses have stepped forward to help.